Salvation in Christianity: Anabaptism

+Pentecostalism

+Holiness Pentecostalism

+Holiness Pentecostalism maintains that God extends salvation through the New Birth and holds that "If a person walks within the framework of God’s Word, he will be kept by the power of God."
+Those who experience the New Birth should seek for the second work of grace, entire sanctification.

+Oneness Pentecostalism

+Oneness Pentecostals believe that salvation is attained through faith in Jesus Christ.
+According to their theology, this saving faith is more than just mental assent, intellectual acceptance, or verbal profession, but must include obedience, demonstrated by repentance, water baptism in Jesus's name, and the baptism of the Holy Spirit with the evidence of speaking in tongues.

+Stone–Campbellism

 Churches of Christ

 Churches of Christ are strongly anti-Calvinist in their understanding of salvation, and generally present conversion as "obedience to the proclaimed facts of the gospel rather than as the result of an emotional, Spirit-initiated conversion."
 Some churches of Christ hold the view that humans of accountable age are lost because of their sins.
 These lost souls can be redeemed because Jesus Christ, the Son of God, offered himself as the atoning sacrifice.
 Children too young to understand right from wrong, and make a conscious choice between the two, are believed to be innocent of sin.
 The age when this occurs is generally believed to be around 13.

 Beginning in the 1960s, many preachers began placing more emphasis on the role of grace in salvation, instead of focusing exclusively implementing all of the New Testament commands and examples.

 The Churches of Christ argue that since faith and repentance are necessary, and that the cleansing of sins is by the blood of Christ through the grace of God, baptism is not an inherently redeeming ritual.
 One author describes the relationship between faith and baptism this way, "Faith is the reason why a person is a child of God; baptism is the time at which one is incorporated into Christ and so becomes a child of God" (italics are in the source).
 Baptism is understood as a confessional expression of faith and repentance, rather than a "work" that earns salvation.